 Fitness walking poles, nordic walking poles and exerstriding poles can be useful in two ways.
 First, using poles you take strain off of knees and ankles and give yourself more balance.
 Second, you work the upper body to burn more calories per mile, while actually feeling like you are exerting yourself less.
 Burn more, feel less.
 Using the right technique is essential, and these poles come with instructions specific to their technique for use, and are not necessarily interchangeable.

-One-piece lightweight aluminum alloy shafts dampen vibration.
-Patented, ergonomic "reflex" grip fits the hand.
-High-carbon rubber tips and tip retainer collar provide shock absorption, grip and long wear.
-Comes with manual and video.
-Designed for the exerstrider walking technique, not for the nordic walking technique.
+These poles have one-piece lightweight aluminum alloy shafts, which dampen vibration.
+Exerstrider poles have patented, ergonomic "reflex" grips to fit the hand.
+The high-carbon rubber tips and tip retainer collar provide shock absorption, grip the pavements and have long wear.
+They come with a manual and a video.
+They are designed for the exerstrider walking technique, not for the nordic walking technique.

 These two-piece carbon fitness walking poles are semi-adjustable.
 You order them to size, but are able to adjust the length within a 10 centimeter range.
 They have a trigger-release half-glove strap for ease of use.
 Just a click and you remove the glove from the pole, another click to reattach it.
 They come with both a carbide flex tip for soft trail and a rubber fitness tip for pavement.
 Designed for the nordic walking technique.
 These are very lightweight and, at the price, are for those committed to nordic walking.